 Again, the pay rate is by report from other writers so I’ll let you know if it turns out to be inaccurate.
 SheKnows is interested in 400-600 word original posts on Celebs, Beauty, Cooking & Recipes, Home DIY, Love, Sex and Dating, and a lot of other things.
 Check out their submission site for more.
 They have a specific format to cut and paste in your pitch for them, please do use it!
 They have several different branch sites like PregnancyFashion.com.
-Pitches go through their site specific online form and you have to create a (free) account with them to submit.
+Pitches go through email to an editor.

 13. Pregnant Chicken

 Pregnant Chicken (side note: bahahaha!) is targeted towards pregnancy and new parenthood.
 They want advice, information and tips with the occasional dash of humor.
 No min or max word count.
 They don’t want previously published from anywhere other than your own personal blog.
 Submissions go to an email account.

 25$ for feature articles

 Mothers Always Write publishes a monthly online magazine that is intended to “honor parenting as one of life’s greatest callings”.
 Their submissions page includes monthly themes that they would like you to focus on.
 Word count guidelines-up to 2K.
 They take poems as well as essays.
 The only pieces that are paid are the ones featured in the once-per-month big issue and they can’t guarantee that they will feature yours, but they are working on the goal of being able to pay every contributor.
 Submissions go through Submittable website.

 Need some more ideas?
 Start here with an excellent article by Elna at Twins Mommy.com on 12 sites that pay 100$ or more.